All Episodes

 Nobody ever said that it was.

-He took he said 9-11, and then the next words out of his mouth were Iraq.
+In every breath the president took, he said 9-11, and then the next words out of his mouth were Iraq.

-Now come on now, if we're going to discuss this.
+Come on, now, if we're going to discuss this.

 See, I am being honest with you.

-The President's never said that.
+The president's never said that.

-Some of them have that we've gone into Iraq.
+Some of them we've gone into Iraq.

-There was never an al-Qaeda terrorists are everywhere but Iraq.
+There was never an al-Qaeda.

 I got one more bone to pick with you on this article.